dino-fire/run_analysis/README.md

+## README: Samsung Galaxy Accelerometer Application Data Analysis

-The R script (run_analysis.R) in this repository is a self-contained program to download, manipulate, summarize, and ultimately output a tidy data file as a requiremetn of the Coursera Getting and Cleaning Data Course Project.
+The R script (run_analysis.R) in this repository is a self-contained program to download, manipulate, summarize, and ultimately output a tidy data file as a requirement of the Coursera Getting and Cleaning Data Course Project.

 The data is accelerometer information from a test among 30 subjects using the Samsung Galaxy smartphone app which measures physical activity.